-5. The company has closed its Register of Members from 21.09.2009 to 25.09.2009 duringthe year under scrutiny and necessary compliance under Section 154 of the Act has beenmade.
+5. The Company has closed its Register of Members from 22/09/2012 to 29/09/2012 duringthe year under scrutiny and necessary compliance under Section 154 of the Act has beenmade.

-6. The annual general meeting for the financial year ended on 31.03.2009 was held on25.09.2009 after giving due notice to the members of the company and the resolutionspassed thereat were duly recorded in Minutes Book maintained for the purpose;
+6. Annual general meeting for the financial year ended on 31/03/2012 was held on29/09/2012 after giving due notice to the members of the Company and the resolutionspassed thereat were duly recorded in Minutes Book maintained for the purpose;

 7. No Extra ordinary general meeting was held during the financial year.

-14. The Board of Directors of the company is duly constituted and the appointment ofdirectors, additional directors, alternate directors and directors to fill casualvacancies have been duly made ;
+14. The Board of Directors of the Company is duly constituted and there was appointmentof additional Director to fill casual vacancy during the financial year.

 18. The directors have disclosed their interest in other firms/companies to the Boardof Directors pursuant to the provisions of the Act and the rules made thereunder;

-23. The company has not accepted any pubic deposits during the year and there are nopublic deposits outstanding as on 31.03.2010 and therefore compliance of Section 58A/58AAis not applicable.
+23. The Company has not accepted any pubic deposits from shareholders falling withinthe purview of Section 58A/58AA during the financial year and there are no public depositsoutstanding as on 31.03.2013.

-24. The amount borrowed by the Company from Directors, banks, financial institutionsduring the financial year ended 31.03.2010 are within the borrowing limits of the companyand that the necessary resolutions as per Section 293(1) (d) of the Act, have been passedin the duly convened annual / Extra ordinary general meeting of the company.
+24. The amount borrowed by the Company from Directors, banks, financial institutionsduring the financial year ended 31.03.2013 are within the borrowing limits of the Companyand that the necessary resolutions as per Section 293(1) (d) of the Act, have been passedin the duly convened general meeting of the Company.

-25. The company has not made any loans or given guarantees or provided securities toother bodies corporate and consequently no entries have been made in the register kept forthe purpose, necessary Register of Investment is maintained for the Investment made by thecompany in compliance with the provisions of the Act;
+25. The Company has not made any loans or given guarantees or provided securities toother bodies corporate and consequently no entries have been made in the register kept forthe purpose.

-27. The company has not altered the provisions of the Memorandum with respect to theobjects of the company during the year under scrutiny.
+27. The Company has not altered the provisions of the Memorandum with respect to theobject of the Company during the year under scrutiny.

 |PLACE : AHMEDABAD ||COMPANY SECRETARY |